rodrigues/rest_model/README.md

 And you want to transform this input in some instances of a `class User;   attr_accessor :id, :login, :name, :birth;   end`

-With transcriber you can parse the input to instances of `User`:
+With RestModel you can parse the input to instances of `User`:

     users = User.parse(input, :result)  # starts looking input hash from 'result' key